Questions left unanswered in case of missing New Hampshire couple found dead in South Texas

 CORPUS CHRISTI, Texas — It has been one year since the disappearance of a New Hampshire couple on North Padre Island, in a case that garnered national attention.

 48-year-old James Butler and his wife, 46-year-old Michelle Butler, were last seen on North Padre Island around the middle of October in 2019.
-Their disappearance prompted a search that ended with the discovery of their bodies on October 27th in a shallow grave about 3 miles south of Bob Hall pier, in a desolate area known as “the bowl.”
+Their disappearance prompted a search that ended with the discovery of their bodies on October 27 in a shallow grave about three miles south of Bob Hall Pier, in a desolate area known as “the bowl.”

 The medical examiner ruled their deaths as homicides.
 Almost immediately, a makeshift memorial went up in the area where the bodies were found, to remember and honor the Butlers.
 According to his family, James Butler served in the United States Navy for more than two decades.